Wildlife-friendly garden mentoring & consultancy in Angus

 Do you offer garden design services?

-I offer horticultural consultancy rather than formal garden design.
+I offer horticultural mentoring & consultancy rather than formal garden design.
 This provides practical, cost-effective advice tailored to your existing garden and long-term goals.

 Can you help improve soil health and composting?